-&lt;sup>3 Note that an agency also has the discretion to impose a recusal obligation after an employee has stopped seeking employment with a particular person, even if employment discussions concluded without any arrangement or agreement for employment.
+3 Note that an agency also has the discretion to impose a recusal obligation after an employee has stopped seeking employment with a particular person, even if employment discussions concluded without any arrangement or agreement for employment.
 See 5 C.F.R. § 2635.606(b).
 An agency designee may impose a period of disqualification based upon the determination that the concern that a reasonable person may question the integrity of the agency's decisionmaking outweighs the Government's interest in the employee's participation in a particular matter.
 Id.

-resume nor rejection of a prospective employment possibility."
+Sometimes employees will have questions about what kind of response is sufficient to constitute "rejection."
+In this connection, the regulations provide that "a response that defers discussion until the foreseeable future does not constitute rejection of an unsolicited employment overture, proposal, or resume nor rejection of a prospective employment possibility."
 5 C.F.R. § 2635.603(b)(3).
 The regulation provides two related examples to illustrate the distinction between a rejection of employment and a mere deferral of discussions to the foreseeable future.
 5 C.F.R. § 2635.603(b)(examples 1 and 2).

-Nevertheless, OGE's experience indicates that employees still may benefit from additional practical guidance in this area.
-There are no required "magic phrases" that can and should be used in all circumstances, but agency ethics officials still may want to provide employees with practical suggestions for ways in which they can handle situations that can be awkward.
-So, in addition to using the examples found in the regulation, ethics officials might advise employees that they can politely but firmly communicate rejection with responses along the lines of "All my time and attention right now are devoted to my Government job, and I am not in a position to discuss employment," or "I am not really planning on leaving Government in the near future but I will keep you in mind in case I ever change my mind."
-Some employees may prefer simply to cite ethics considerations as a reason for rejecting employment discussions, which is perfectly acceptable, provided that they do not merely defer the discussions until the completion of some assignment affecting the prospective employer, as explained in example 2 following 5 C.F.R. § 2635.603(b); thus, responses such as the following would be appropriate: "The ethics rules do not permit me to discuss possible employment with you while I am working on your contract/grant/case/etc., so I am afraid my answer has to be 'no.'"
+Nevertheless, OGE's experience indicates that employees still may benefit from additional practical guidance in this There are no required "magic phrases" that can and should be used in all circumstances, but agency ethics officials still may want to provide employees with practical suggestions for ways in which they can handle situations that can be awkward.4 So, in addition to using the examples found in the regulation, ethics officials might advise employees that they can politely but firmly communicate rejection with responses along the lines "All my time and attention right now are devoted to am not Government job, and I in a position to discuss employment, or "I am not really planning on leaving Government in the near future but I will keep you in mind in case I ever Some employees may prefer simply to cite change my mind." ethics considerations as a reason for rejecting employment discussions, which is perfectly acceptable, provided that they do not merely defer the discussions until the completion of some assignment affecting the prospective employer, as explained in example 2 following 5 C.F.R. § 2635.603(b); thus, responses such as the following would be appropriate: "The ethics rules do not permit me to discuss possible employment with you while I am working on your contract/grant/case/etc., so I am afraid my answer has to be 'no.'"